KhronosGroup/Vulkan-Hpp/README.md

 Vulkan-Hpp provides a `vk::SharedHandle<Type>` interface.
 For each Vulkan handle type `vk::Type` there is a shared handle `vk::SharedType` which will delete the underlying Vulkan resource upon destruction, e.g. `vk::SharedBuffer` is the shared handle for `vk::Buffer`.

-Unlike UniqueHandle, SharedHandle takes shared ownership of the resource as well as its parent.
-This means that parent handle will not be destroyed until all child resources are deleted.
+Unlike `UniqueHandle`, `SharedHandle` takes shared ownership of the resource as well as its parent.
+This means that the parent handle will not be destroyed until all child resources are deleted.
 This is useful for resources that are shared between multiple threads or objects.

-This mechanism ensures correct destruction order even if the parent SharedHandle is destroyed before its child handle.
-Otherwise, the handle behaves like `std::shared_ptr`. `vk::SharedInstance` or any of its child object should be last to delete (first created, first in class declaration)
+This mechanism ensures correct destruction order even if the parent `SharedHandle` is destroyed before its child handle.
+Otherwise, the handle behaves like `std::shared_ptr`. `vk::SharedInstance` or any of its child object should be last to delete (first created, first in class declaration).

 There are no functions which return a `vk::SharedHandle` directly yet.
 Instead, you can construct a `vk::SharedHandle` from a `vk::Handle`:

 ```c++
 vk::Buffer buffer = device.createBuffer(...);
 vk::SharedBuffer sharedBuffer(buffer, device); // sharedBuffer now owns the buffer
 ```